LASIK Eye Surgery In Johannesburg, South Africa

 Preparing For LASIK

 Prior to surgery, our surgical team will conduct an eye examination and collect important information about your eyes.
 This exam involves measuring your refractive error and corneal thickness as well as corneal mapping, glaucoma testing, and other general eye health tests.
-Once you have been deemed a good candidate for LASIK, you will meet with Dr. Guglielmetti.
-He will answer any questions you may have about the procedure and address any of your concerns.
+Once you have been deemed a good candidate for LASIK, you will meet with our doctors.
+They will answer any questions you may have about the procedure and address any of your concerns.
 When scheduling your initial evaluation, let our staff know if you regularly wear contact lenses.
 Depending on the type, these may need to be removed for several days or weeks before your appointment.

 LASIK Laser Eye Surgery Procedure